Friday, October 26, 2018

 “It is impossible to know the exact number of Cherokees who married Europeans during this period.
 But we know that Cherokees viewed intermarriage as both a diplomatic tool and as a means of incorporating Europeans into the reciprocal bonds of kinship,” Smithers said.

+There were other practical reasons as well as romantic motivations for these marriages, according to Smithers’ research.
 “Eighteenth-century British traders often sought out Cherokee wives.
 For the trader, the marriage opened up new markets, with his Cherokee wife providing both companionship and entry access to items such as the deerskins coveted by Europeans.”

 “For Cherokees, intermarriage made it possible to secure reliable flows of European goods, such as metal and iron tools, guns, and clothing,” he wrote.